Chnapy/tabbouleh/README.md

   - its **email** - It must follow the email format.
   - its **password** - It must have at least 6 chars.

-And these fields are required.
+All these fields are required.

 ```typescript
 import { JSONSchema, JSONString } from 'tabbouleh';